 Show Login Form / Show Registration Form

 By default, the plugin will display a login and registration form in the place of blocked content.
-Whether these display or not by default can be managed by post type with these two settings.
+Whether these are displayed or not by default can be managed by post type with these two settings.
 The default setting at install will display both login and registration on blocked posts and pages instead of the content.

 This setting allows you to automatically define an excerpt for each post type.
-When used, the use of the “read more” tag is not necessary, although if the tag is used, the excerpt will take a defined excerpt as priority over the automatic one.
+When used, the use of the “read more” tag is not necessary, although if the tag is used, the excerpt will take a defined excerpt as a priority over the automatic one.

 This setting makes it easy to get up and running, especially on a site that already has existing content to be blocked.
 This way you do not need to go through every post and set a “read more” tag.

 It is important to note that the length of the Auto Excerpt INCLUDES any additional content in the content that might not show to a user, such as the HTML tags associated with images.
 If you have an image in the excerpt, all of the tags will be counted as part of the word count.
 It’s not a major deal – just make sure you account for this when setting the length.